-Our previous article discussed this type of valuation method generally, however this article will go into detail on this method and the process on how it is calculated.
-Then we will finish with a real world example on how to execute reproduction cost analysis.
+Our previous article discussed this type of valuation method generally.
+However, this article will go into detail on this method and the process of how it is calculated.
+Then, we will finish with a real-world example of how to execute reproduction cost analysis.

 Pros and Cons

 This type of business valuation method is valuable to private companies because it can be done using information readily available to your company.
 Reproduction cost analysis is also easier for new or inexperienced business owners to calculate and understand.
 Furthermore, reproduction cost analysis takes into account a company’s goodwill.

 Goodwill can be intangible assets that make up the business.
 Calculating a company’s goodwill puts a value on the company’s reputation, customer loyalty or intellectual property.
 The major setback to reproduction cost analysis is that it does not consider a company’s prospective earnings.